zzamboni/enwrite/README.md

 > Upon those crystalline, celestial spheres!
 <p align="right">&mdash;Edgar Allan Poe</p>

 Evernote-powered statically-generated blogs and websites.
+Now posting to your blog or updating your website is as easy as writing a new note in Evernote!
+Post from the Evernote application on any device, use the web clipper, or post by email.
+Enwrite will pick up the new content and post it automatically!

 Still work-in-progress but functional, more docs to come soon.